konradgorni/ChangeManagment/README.md

 ## Description

-Application to create and manage working hours .The application has 3 views : admin,manager,employee.
+Application to create and manage working hours .The application has 3 views : admin,manager,employee.This app is mvp version.